RodneyEcheru/statefulVariable/README.md

 # statefulVariable

-The statefulVariable Library is a lightweight JavaScript library that provides a simple and efficient way to create and persist data across page refreshes as well as being reactive for use cases such as a shopping cart similar to what state managers do in other libraries and frameworks.
+### description

-### inspiration
+A simple and efficient way to manage state

-This library was inspired by svelte but with persistence added and freedom to use across other different frameworks as well as when not using any javascript framework or library
+The statefulVariable Library is lightweight and provides a simple and efficient way to create and persist data across page refreshes as well as being reactive for use cases such as a shopping cart similar to what state managers do in other libraries and frameworks.

 ## Installation